What is a Ski Trainer?

-- Grab onto the handles, so your hands are above your head and slightly bent.
+- Grab onto the handles, so your hands are above your head and arms slightly bent.

-- Then, pull the handles down in front of you as your bend your knees and push your hips back, as if you’re cross-country skiing.
+- Pull the handles down in front of you as your bend your knees and push your hips back, as if you’re cross-country skiing.